atacansevim/Bank-Customer-Queuing-System/README.md

 priority over label 1, so label 1 must be placed after label 0.
 Note: The system must keep the names of the customers at the same time with their priorities in the data structure.

+Output of your program appear as follows:
+------ Bank System --------
+Current Queue: Empty
+1- Add a new customer to the queue
+2- Process a customer
+2
+There is no customer in the queue
+Current Queue: Empty
+1- Add a new customer to the queue
+2- Process a customer
+1
+Please enter the type of customer: 0
+Name of the customer: Ali
+Current Queue: 0
+1- Add a new customer to the queue
+2- Process a customer
+1
+Please enter the type of customer: 1
+Name of the customer: Mehmet
+Current Queue: 0-1
+1- Add a new customer to the queue
+2- Process a customer
+// After a while (Some Additions Done Here)
+Current Queue: 0-0-0-0-1-2-2
+1- Add a new customer to the queue
+2- Process a customer
+2
+Ali is processed-0
+Current Queue: 0-0-0-1-2-2
+1- Add a new customer to the queue
+2- Process a customer
+// After a while (Only Deletions Done Here)
+Current Queue: 1-2-2
+1- Add a new customer to the queue
+2- Process a customer
+2
+Mehmet is processed-1
+Current Queue: 2-2
+1- Add a new customer to the queue
+2- Process a customer
+1
+Please enter the type of customer: 0
+Name of the customer: Ahmet

+Current Queue: 0-2-2
+1- Add a new customer to the queue
+2- Process a customer
+1
+Please enter the type of customer: 0
+Name of the customer: Veli
+Current Queue: 0-2-2-0
+1- Add a new customer to the queue
+2- Process a customer